2016 IGIS Annual Report

 • Several Director’s authorisations which were signed off by the Director during the reporting year did not come to my attention until after 30 June.
 I will report on my review of those authorisations in the next annual report.
 I have discussed with the Bureau the need for prompt notification to my office of any future Director’s authorisations.

-• Reviewed the 39 domestic intelligence and 18 intelligence warrants issued during the reporting period under s 4A of the NZSIS Act.
+• Reviewed the 39 domestic intelligence and 18 foreign intelligence warrants issued during the reporting period under s 4A of the NZSIS Act.

 • the Director notified me that she had issued an authorisation for urgent surveillance without a warrant under s 4ID(1) of the NZSIS Act.